voltrue2/cluster-mode/README.md

 This module's intention is not to replace the built-in `cluster` module, but to extend it for usability and functionality.

-## How This Module Does
+## How Cluster-Mode Does

-- Manages starting and graceful shut down of node.js cluster including optional auto respawning of dead worker processes
+- Manages starting and graceful shutdown of node.js cluster including optional auto respawning of dead worker processes

-- Manages communications amongst the cluster processes including request/response type communication
+- Extends cluster process communication including request/response type communication and relaying messages from worker to another worker

-- Worker role management where each worker can assign themselves to be a specific roled worker process
+- Worker role management: Each worker can assign themselves to be a specific roled worker process

 ## How To Install